rayanehmi/game-of-life-jax/README.md

 # Game of Life in JAX

-![Example benchmark Results](benchmark.png)

 A high-performance implementation of Conway's Game of Life using JAX, featuring both CPU and GPU support.
 This implementation leverages JAX's vectorized operations and JIT compilation for optimal performance.

+The example below compares python loops (Unoptimized), JAX Numpy arrays without JIT compilation (Optimized) and compiled JAX code (Compiled).

+![Example benchmark Results](benchmark.png)

 ## Features